 In this example (figure 3), the Tesla Powerwall 2 employs load shifting to reduce the electricity bill.
 The battery is primarily charged via solar, with off-peak grid charging used where it was economically sensible.
 Key ‘qualitative’ benefits generated by the system include the:

 - Overall grid energy was reduced by 71% (refer figure 4 below)

-- Almost all peak-hour load was eliminated with remaining load being mainly early morning (off-peak)
+- Almost all peak-hour load was eliminated with the remaining load being mainly early morning (off-peak)

 - Carbon offset equates to taking 2.2 cars off the road annually

-The table below summarises the ideal scenario to maximise the financial case for a home battery,
+The table below summarises the ideal scenario to maximise the financial case for a Tesla Powerwall 2 battery.

 As you can see the price of the Powerwall 2 battery is the most significant factor in your return on investment.